vimleshkumarkanaujiya/MediaWiki/README.md

 # MediaWiki
-Most frequently used MediaWiki LocalStting.php
+Most frequently used MediaWiki LocalStting.php <br />
 In this code, you can use common settings for your MediaWiki Project.